Extreme Value Theory with Spectral Techniques: application to a simple attractor: Introduction

 \section{Introduction}

 Extreme value theory (EVT) has been widely studied in the last years in application to dynamical systems both deterministic and random.
 A review of the recent results with an exhaustive bibliography is given in our collective work \cite{book}.
 As we will see, there is a close connection between EVT and the statistics of recurrence and both could be worked out simultaneously by using perturbations theories of the transfer operator.
-This powerful approach is limited to systems with quasi-compact transfer operators and exponential decay of correlations; nevertheless it can be applied to situations where more standard techniques meet obstructions and difficulties, in particular to:\\ - non-stationary systems,\\ - observable with non-trivial extremal sets,\\ - higher-dimensional systems.\\ Another big advantage of this technique is the possibility of defining in a precise and universal way the extremal index (EI).
+This powerful approach is limited to systems with quasi-compact transfer operators and exponential decay of correlations; nevertheless it can be applied to situations where more standard techniques meet obstructions and difficulties, in particular to:\\ - non-stationary and random dynamical systems,\\ - observable with non-trivial extremal sets,\\ - higher-dimensional systems.\\ Another big advantage of this technique is the possibility of defining in a precise and universal way the extremal index (EI).
 We defer to our recent paper \cite{v2} for a critical discussion of this issue with several explicit computations of the EI in new situations.
 The germ of the perturbative technique of the transfer operator applied to EVT is in the fundamental paper \cite{KL} by G. Keller and C. Liverani; the explicit connection with recurrence and extreme value theory has been done by G. Keller in the article \cite{GK}, which contains also a list of suggestions for further investigations.
-We successively applied this method to i.i.d.\ random transformations in \cite{v5, v2}, to coupled maps on finite lattices in \cite{v3}, and to open systems with targets and holes \cite{v4}.
+We successively applied this method to i.i.d.\ random transformations in \cite{v5, v2}, to randomly quenched dynamical systems in \cite{quenched}, to coupled maps on finite lattices in \cite{v3}, and to open systems with targets and holes in \cite{v4}.

 The object of this note is to illustrate this technique by presenting a new application to a bi-dimensional invertible system.
-We will firstly show that the main steps are independent of the nature of the system provided one could find the good functional spaces where the transfer operator exhibits quasi-compactness.
-Let us point out that we already gave a presentation of that technique in \cite{book}, chapter 7, when applied to random systems.
+We will see that the perturbative technique could be applied in this case as well provided one could find the good functional spaces where the transfer operator exhibits quasi-compactness.